 The Publishing specialization is set up around the WRT 346: Publishing in the 21st Century course, a project-based class that offers real-world experience in working with clients on publishing projects that may include traditional books, ebooks and websites, and may involve editing, design, illustration, marketing, social media and event planning.
+You will also

-- Learn how to conceive a publishing strategy that incorporates appropriate current technologies
+- learn how to conceive a publishing strategy that incorporates appropriate current technologies;

-- Make connections in the publishing industry with an internship
+- make connections in the publishing industry with an internship;

-- Gain an understanding of the book production process, its sequence and schedules
+- gain an understanding of the book production process, its sequence and schedules;

-- Plan and execute team projects
+- plan and execute team projects;

-- Learn professionalism by managing time, adhering to deadlines and communicating with clients effectively and appropriately
+- learn professionalism by managing time, adhering to deadlines and communicating with clients effectively and appropriately;

-- Learn how to select and use video and audio technology and field production equipment to produce deliverables that meet client/project demands and industry standards
+- learn how to select and use video and audio technology and field production equipment to produce deliverables that meet client/project demands and industry standards;

-- Plan and manage social media campaigns
+- plan and manage social media campaigns;

-- Learn to identify various audience segments, and show evidence of being able to adapt to those audiences
+- learn to identify various audience segments and show evidence of being able to adapt to those audiences;

-- Gain a hands-on experience working with clients in the community on publishing projects and campaigns from both for-profit and nonprofit organizations
+- gain a hands-on experience working with clients in the community on publishing projects and campaigns from both for-profit and nonprofit organizations.

 Courses in this Specialization Currently Include: